 If you're looking for SAP HANA Interview Questions for Experienced & Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research SAP HANA has a market share of about 0.8%.
-So, You still have opportunity to move ahead in your career in SAP HANA.
+There are a lot of opportunities for many reputed companies in the world.
+According to research SAP, HANA has a market share of about 0.8%.
+So, You still have an opportunity to move ahead in your career in SAP HANA.
 Mindmajix offers advanced SAP HANA Interview Questions 2018 that helps you in cracking your interview & acquire dream career as SAP HANA Developer.

-Answer: Once the Business Suite keeps running on IMDB, Oracle won’t be required any more by SAP clients who purchase HANA.
+Once the Business Suite keeps running on IMDB, Oracle won’t be required anymore by SAP clients who purchase HANA.
 This doesn’t affect anything in the short term because those people buying HANA today will still need an Oracle ERP system.

 It is a combination of a lot of hardware and software technologies.
 The way data is stored and processed by the In-Memory Computing Engine (IMCE) is the true differentiator.
 Having that data available in RAM is just the icing on the cake.

-Answer: SAP hasn’t completely affirmed HANA permitting costs yet the equipment is some place around $1-200k for every TB.
+SAP hasn’t completely affirmed HANA permitting costs yet the equipment is someplace around $1-200k for every TB.
 Add to this permitting costs which are as yet being made on a for every client premise.

 Temporary License key

 Temporary License keys are automatically installed when you install the HANA database.
 These keys are valid only for 90 days and you should request permanent license keys from SAP marketplace before the expiry of this 90 days period after installation.

 Permanent License keys are valid until the predefined expiration date.
 License keys specify the amount of memory licensed to target HANA installation.